Hailey-Ross/psn_status/README.md

 ## Features:
 - Works with onesync infinity
 - Easy to configure
-- Easy to Convert to other Frameworks or disable
+- Easy to convert for other Frameworks or disable framework calls

 ## Dependencies:
 - [VORP-CORE](https://github.com/VORPCORE/VORP-Core)